seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 ---------------------------------------

 A key design point of an SSA-based representation is how it represents memory.
-In LLVM, no memory locations are in SSA form, which makes things very simple.
-This section describes how to read, write, and allocate memory in LLVM.
+In LLVM37, no memory locations are in SSA form, which makes things very simple.
+This section describes how to read, write, and allocate memory in LLVM37.

 .. _i_alloca: